 Health benefits of atta panjiri

-- Panjiri prevents any joint and back pain because of the nutritious ghee and combination of the dry fruits and seeds added.
+- Panjiri prevents joint and back pain because of the nutritious ghee and combination of the added dry fruits and seeds.

-- It is one of the best food for postpartum healing.
+- It is one of the best foods for postpartum healing.
 It is known to increase the milk supply.

 - It helps strengthen your bones and muscles.